 How effective is this method?

-The abortion pill reversal group claims that, at least within the first 24 hours, odds are 55% that the pregnancy will continue.
+The abortion pill reversal group claims that, at least within the first 24 hours, odds are up to 62% that the pregnancy will continue.
 There is only one very small scientific study that corroborates this percentage.

 The data come from what is reported back to them by the doctors and nurses that carry out this procedure.
 Further research on a larger scale is needed to corroborate this percentage.

 Is progesterone safe?

 Progesterone has been used in pregnancies for decades without any significant undesired effects.
 Many patients with high risk for miscarriage pregnancies are treated with progesterone throughout the first trimester without issues.
 Natural progesterone is also used in IVF pregnancies with no ill effects.